Fra0909/NQueensSolver/README.md

 - **Response:**
   - If the size is not valid (<= 3 or greater than the maximum defined size), it returns a plain text "Invalid size." error.
-  - If the solution number is not valid (<= 0 or greater than the total number of solutions), it returns a plain text "Solution not found." error.
+  - If the solution number is not valid (<= 0 or greater than the total number of solutions), it returns a 404 not found error.
   - Otherwise, it returns an array where the index corresponds to the row and the current element to the column the queen is in.

 **GET /nqueens/{size}/{solutionNumber}/display**